cmrfrd/Going-dutch-on-the-GPU/README.md

 $ vagrant ssh -c "./bin/20_guest_setup_cuda_docker.sh"
 ```

-To test that the `nvidia-toolkit` is successfully installed by running `nvidia-smi`
+To test that the `nvidia-toolkit` is successfully installed, run `nvidia-smi`
 in a docker container

 ``` shell
 $ vagrant ssh -c "./bin/21_guest_test_docker_runtime.sh"
 ```

-You should see the `nvidia-smi` table with your gpus listed
+You should see the `nvidia-smi` table with your GPU(s) listed

 ### 3. Install some tools into the VM